Campaign Optimization and Analytics

 Setting up macros is easy; you can write them or record your actions to get more control and flexibility in your data analysis.

-- Tip: After blending your data on Google Sheets, you can now connect it to Google Data Studio for reporting.
+• Tip: After blending your data on Google Sheets, you can now connect it to Looker Studio for reporting.

 Next steps

 Data blending is an advanced topic.
 While it is a challenging concept, we hope this article has been resourceful for you.
 There are countless ways you can use the blended data for your reporting.
-Hopefully, Google Data Studio’s limitations for data blending did not stop you from getting the most out of it.
+Hopefully, data blending in Looker Studio’s limitations did not stop you from getting the most out of it.

-We have also shared some tips and a few Google Sheets functions to help you overcome those limitations of data blending in Google Data Studio.
+We have also shared some tips and a few Google Sheets functions to help you overcome those limitations of data blending in Looker Studio.

-The list of functions that we shared is, however, not exhaustive — but they’re the core functions that can meet most of your data blending needs.
+The list of functions that we shared is, however, not exhaustive — but they’re the core functions that can meet most of your data blending in Looker Studio needs.
 So be sure to keep growing your skills for handling your marketing data creatively.

-Also, check out how you can use Dataslayer to help you pull all your marketing data from different sources to your favorite go-to reporting platforms, be it Google Sheets, BigQuery, or Google Data Studio.
+Also, check out how you can use Dataslayer to help you pull all your marketing data from different sources to your favourite go-to reporting platforms, be it Google Sheets, BigQuery, or Looker Studio.